MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 }
 ```

-After the first 1024 tokens cache hits will occur for every 128 additional identical tokens.
+After the first 1,024 tokens cache hits will occur for every 128 additional identical tokens.

-A single character difference in the first 1024 tokens will result in a cache miss which is characterized by a `cached_tokens` value of 0.
+A single character difference in the first 1,024 tokens will result in a cache miss which is characterized by a `cached_tokens` value of 0.
 Prompt caching is enabled by default with no additional configuration needed for supported models.

 ## What is cached?

-The o1-series models are text only and do not support system messages, images, tool use/function calling, or structured outputs.
+The o1-series models are text only and don't support system messages, images, tool use/function calling, or structured outputs.
 This limits the efficacy of prompt caching for these models to the user/assistant portions of the messages array which are less likely to have an identical 1024 token prefix.

 Once prompt caching is enabled for other supported models prompt caching will expand to support: